Colloid Brain Cyst

 Asymptomatic Colloid Cyst

 An asymptomatic colloid cyst does not necessarily warrant treatment.
 If there is hydrocephalus, all surgeons would agree that surgery is warranted, but if a colloid cyst is found incidentally, then surgery is not necessarily warranted.
-Colloid cysts that are smaller than 10 mm or more centrally located in the third ventricle are less likely to obstruct the near term.
-Such colloid cysts may be monitored over time with serial imaging looking for colloid cyst size and location and any evidence of hydrocephalus.
+Colloid cysts smaller than 10 mm or more centrally located in the third ventricle are less likely to obstruct the near term.
+Such colloid cysts may be monitored with serial imaging, looking for colloid cyst size and location and any evidence of hydrocephalus.
 There have been infrequent reported cases of colloid cysts, which were followed clinically but caused acute hydrocephalus and death.

 Differential Diagnosis